 The earliest Indians, the Harappans, probably ate mainly wheat and rice and chickpeas and lentils, and occasionally cows, pigs, sheep, and goats, and chicken.
 Rice and chicken and citron fruit seem to have come from Thailand, and wheat and chickpeas, lentils and sheep from West Asia.
 Indian cooks used many Central Asian herbs and spices - cinnamon, cumin, cilantro (also called coriander), anise, and fennel.
 Cooks made some of the grain into stews or soups, and some into flat breads called chapatis or yeast breads called naan.
-Indian people also ate sugar cane, which grew naturally in India.
+Indian people also enjoyed chewing on sugar cane, which grew naturally in India.

 But by around 300 BC, under the Mauryans, a lot of Hindus felt that animal sacrifices added to your karma and kept you from getting free of the wheel of reincarnation.
 Animal sacrifices became less popular, and although people didn't give up eating meat entirely, they ate much less of it.
 A lot of people became vegetarians.
 Mauryan food scientists expanded fruit choices for these new vegetarians by breeding two different kinds of citrus fruit together to get oranges.
 About this time, these same food scientists also developed a better kind of sorghum, durra sorghum, that was easier to harvest, and this sorghum quickly spread to China, West Asia (and from there to Europe) and East Africa.